thomasher05/restoration-mod-fans_addons/README.md

 Titan Cloakers spawn on mayhem and above.

-NewCopper's Assets somehow
+NewCopper's Assets somehow (Does not load)

 Zip .22 has a 1% chance to fail

-A new mutator
+3 new mutators

+Scout G7 deals 25% more damage on headshots at the cost of less damage

 # Voicelines: